ppearson/Stash/README.md

 Stash
 -----

-Stash is a fast and simple personal finance application.
+Stash is a fast and simple personal finance native application.

 Its core data-storage and serialisation files are written in C++, and there is an existing (but somewhat old) native Mac OS interface written in Objective-C++ / Cocoa,